 Legal ownership is transferred in the office of the Notario – a public official appointed to perform certain legal duties in the district – who prepares the conveyance document (“Escritura de Compraventa”).
 Once the Escritura de Compraventa has been signed before the Notario, all taxes must be paid and the Escritura presented to the Land Registry for registration.

-Allow for 10 and 11 per cent of the purchase price to cover the costs of buying your property in Spain.
-This includes Transfer tax, equivalent to stamp duty, calculated on the property purchase price and 7 per cent in most parts of mainland Spain.
+Allow for between 10 and 14 per cent of the purchase price to cover the costs of buying your property in Spain but this figure varies, according to the region.
+But this ballpark includes Transfer tax, equivalent to stamp duty, calculated on the property purchase price and between 7 and 10 per cent in most parts of mainland Spain.
 The Notario’s fee is between €550 and €700.

 Laws protecting buyers of off-plan properties in Spain are in place but they should be invoked at an early stage for them to be effective.
 Some general tips are: